waleoyediran/finding-lane-lines-on-road/README.md

 1. Flawed lane detection in bends
 The approached used in this project will have reduced accuracy as the lanes get curved.
 The region of interest will capture less of the lanes on steep bends

+2. The approach currently struggles under different road surfaces.

 Suggested Improvement
 ---------------------

 1. Analyse the curvature on the road and draw a polyline instead of one straight line

+2. Explore other colour spaces to help identify lanes in various road and lighten conditions.